ArctosDB/documentation-wiki/_how_to/How-To-Manage-Code-Table-Requests.markdown

 ## Specific Values Considerations

+### Attribute Types (ctattribute_type)

+Attribute types should only be added when they are clearly disambiguated from any existing type.
+Attributes should NOT include any method (including 'left', 'right', 'with claw', 'from notch', etc.) either in the term itself or in the description other than to say "add left or right in method" or something similar.

-### ctcoll_other_id_type
+### Identifier Types (ctcoll_other_id_type)

-For Other ID Types, ~~attempt to evaluate whether there might realistically be **functionality** at some time in the future.
+~~For Other ID Types, attempt to evaluate whether there might realistically be **functionality** at some time in the future.
 For identifiers that are deemed unlikely to have this, strongly consider using a generic type (such as "other identifier" or "institutional catalog number") rather than creating a new type.
 The goal should be for all identifier types to have a functional base_url (which equates to functionality for both humans and machines); this is not a necessary element of the data, but should be a significant consideration in deciding if the identifier needs a dedicated type or could be equally useful as a more generic type.~~
 Other identfier types should only be added when necessary to disambiguate identfiers created by the same issuing agent (for example, collector and preparator numbers issued by the same person).
 Before adding any new generic identifier type, consider whether a new issuing agent would sufficiently disambiguate between two "types" of identifier.

 Example Considerations: